vzhong/factorgraph/README.md

 # Usage

-Torchlib is namespaced locally.
+This package is namespaced.
 To use it:

 ```lua
 local fg = require 'factorgraph'